 The above example merges the second declaration of registerNamespaces() with the previous one.

-If you need to check what classes are registered in the autoloader, you can use the getNamespaces() getter, which returns the array of the registered namespaces.
+If you need to check what namespaces are registered in the autoloader, you can use the getNamespaces() getter, which returns the array of the registered namespaces.
 For the example above, getNamespaces() returns:

-Another way to let Phalcon\Loader know where your classes are components/classes are located, so that the autoloader can load them properly, is by using registerClasses().
+Another way to let Phalcon\Loader know where your components/classes are located, so that the autoloader can load them properly, is by using registerClasses().

 The method accepts an array, where the key is the namespaced class and the value is the location of the file that contains the class.
 As expected, this is the fastest way to autoload a class, since the autoloader does not need to do file scans or stats to find the files references.